tweag/nickel/rfcs/002-merge-types-terms-syntax.md

 In a standard statically typed language (without dependent types), terms and types are usually two distinct syntactic categories.
-Most of the constructs on one side indeed don't make sense on the other side: what could mean the type `1
+Most of the constructs on one side indeed don't make sense on the other side: what could mean the type `1 + 1`, or the term `forall a. a -> a`?
+Separating terms and types syntactically allows for a better mental separation for the user as well.
-+ 1`, or the term `forall a. a -> a`?
-Separating the two syntactically allows for a better mental separation for the user as well.
-Finally, separating the two gives more room in the grammar of the language to reuse syntax in a different way.
+Finally, separating terms and types gives more room in designing the syntax of the language to reuse symbols in a different way.
 For example, in Nickel, we are using the pipe operator `|` both for metavalues (terms) and row tails (types).

 However, because of the interaction between static typing and contracts, Nickel is different from the standard typed functional language.
 We have to: